HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/include-file-next-to-module-file.md

 # Include a file next to a Haxe module file

 This example lets you take a file next to the current module _.hx_ file and include its file content.
 That can be very useful if you want to separate (for example) view templates, shader sources or other multiline texts from the Haxe source.
-The articles demonstrates how to do it with a expression macro but also with a build macro.
+The articles demonstrates how to do it with an expression macro but also with a build macro.

 ## Preparation